BrandonClapp/brandonclapp.github.io/about.md

 I also enjoy the occasional computer game, which usually includes World of Warcraft or League of Legends, although don't play them as much as I used to.

+### What tools I use

+Over the years, I've used many tools.
+For a sure to be terrible summation of them, check out my [tech summary](/about/tech-summary/).